 - personal licence holders can apply for a maximum of 50 temporary events notices a year

-- both licensed and unlicensed venues can hold up to 15 temporary events notices a year or 21 days, whichever is the greater - this is for periods occurring wholly or partly in 2022 or 2023
+- both licensed and unlicensed venues can hold up to 20 temporary events notices a year or 26 days, whichever is the greater - this is for periods occurring wholly or partly in 2022 or 2023

 If an objection is made by the police or environmental health, a hearing will be held.